mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MapFunctions_readme.txt

   argument in the distribution table.
 • Added the "Function" class.
 Functions now be nested by naming them in the distribution tables.
-• The "EasyPatch" class has been deprecated in favor of using the new "Function" class.
+• The "randomPatch" class has been deprecated in favor of using the new "Function" class.
 • Added the "Camera" class.
 • Moved starting point generation to its own class, called "StartPoint".